opendaylight/docs/docs/release-process/milestone-readouts/m0/snmp4sdn.rst

 3. Project Category: Protocol

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - southbound plugin, commodify Ethernet switch, by SNMP
+4. Project Labels: southbound plugin, commodify Ethernet switch, by SNMP

-5. Project PTL:
+5. Project PTL: Christine Hsieh, ylhsieh@itri.org.tw,ChristineH

-   - Christine Hsieh
-   - ylhsieh@itri.org.tw
-   - ChristineH

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes